Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Closed complementary observable structures

 \begin{theorem} The following are equivalent for two observable structures: \begin{itemize} \item[{\bf closed}] They are closed. \item[{\bf oper}] They obey operator commutation. \item[{\bf comul}] They obey comultiplicative commutation. \item[{\bf bialge}] They obey bialgebraic commutation. \end{itemize} subject to the following requirements:

 where `none' stands for no additional requirements, except for the ones explicitly stated in the proof; where `1B' means that at least one of the observable structures has either a vector basis or a state basis, where `2B' means that this is the case for both observable structures, and `(+ Coh)' means that in the case of state bases we also require coherence.
-We indicate in the proof where we assume that $\sqrt{D}$ has an inverse and where we use the fact that compact structures coincide. \end{theorem} \begin{proof} We show all required implications graphically: \bit \item ${\bf bialge}\Rightarrow{\bf comul}$:
+We indicate in the proof where we assume that $\sqrt{D}$ has an inverse and where we use the fact that $\dag$-compact structures coincide. \end{theorem} \begin{proof} We show all required implications graphically: \bit \item ${\bf bialge}\Rightarrow{\bf comul}$: \beq \inlinegraphic{5.8em}{bialge_canon} \eeq Here we assumed that $\sqrt{D}$ has an inverse. \item ${\bf comul}\Rightarrow{\bf closed}$: \beq \inlinegraphic{4.7em}{comul_closed} \eeq \item ${\bf comul}\Rightarrow{\bf oper}$: \beq \inlinegraphic{4.7em}{comul_canon} \eeq \item ${\bf closed}\Rightarrow{\bf bialge}$: \beq \inlinegraphic{5.8em}{closed_bialge} \eeq The assumption that the classical points for the green observable structure constitute a vector basis, together with the fact that the monoidal tensor lifts to vector basis, imply bialgebraic commutation.
+By coherence we have: \beq \inlinegraphic{5.8em}{closed_bialgeBIS} \eeq so the result holds when there is a state basis for the green observable structure.
+Steps 2--4 assume that the induced $\dag$-compact structures coincide. \item ${\bf oper}\Rightarrow{\bf bialge}$: \beq \inlinegraphic{6.72em}{canon_bialge} \eeq so by $\dag$-compactness we have: \beq \inlinegraphic{5.2em}{canon_bialgeBIS} \eeq Under the assumption that the classical points both for the green and the red observable structure constitute a vector basis, together with the fact that the monoidal tensor lifts vector bases, we have: \beq \inlinegraphic{4.2em}{canon_bialgeTRIS} \eeq from which the bialgebra follows by $\dag$-compactness.
+The two diamonds are equal to a circle given that the $\dag$-compact structures coincide.
+For the case that both observable structures have a state basis it remains to be shown that: \beq \inlinegraphic{6.2em}{canon_bialgeQUAD} \eeq To do so, we now show that the equation \beq \inlinegraphic{6.2em}{canon_bialgeQUADbis} \eeq holds, by relying on the fact that we have a state basis for both observable structures, and as above, by again relying on $\dag$-compactness.
+We have: \beq \inlinegraphic{7.23em}{canon_bialgeQUADtris} \eeq where in the dotted area we used derivation (\ref{eq:canon_bialge}) above.
+Finally: \beq \inlinegraphic{6.6em}{canon_bialgeQUADquadSQ} \eeq where the last step assumes that induced $\dag$-compact structures coincide. \eit This concludes this proof. \end{proof} \begin{remark} We leave it to the reader to see how `2B (+ Coh)' factors into requirements for $\mbox{\bf oper} \Rightarrow \mbox{\bf comul}$ and $\mbox{\bf comul}\Rightarrow\mbox{\bf bialge}$. \end{remark}